nopepper/everywhere/README.md

 uv run everywhere
 ```

-## Usage
+## Usage Notes

-When you first run the app, it will start indexing the `data_test` directory in your current working directory.
-You can change the directories to be indexed from the command palette (Ctrl+P, then select "Pick indexed directories...").
+- When you first run the app, it will start indexing the `data_test` directory in your current working directory.
+You can change the directories to be indexed from the command palette (click the circle in the top left corner, then select "Pick indexed directories...").
+- Everything continuously monitors the filesystem for changes and updates the index accordingly.
+- Index data is stored in the `cache` directory of the project.

 ## Roadmap

 - [ ] Add more search providers
-  - [ ] Fuzzy string search
+  - [ ] Full-text indexing
   - [x] PDF search (text only)
   - [x] PDF search (OCR)
   - [x] Word document search (text only)